shanshe/Z3660/z3660-board/README.md

 # Z3660 PCB

-In this folder you the fabrication files (gerber) I have sent to JLCPCB.
+In this folder are the fabrication files (Gerber) I have sent to JLCPCB.

 I have built the first prototype of version v0.21 and it is working as expected.